 Why Copilot Governance Cannot Be an Afterthought

-Microsoft Copilot for M365 inherits the same data access permissions as the user.
+Microsoft Copilot for M365 inherits the exact data access permissions of every user it serves.
 If an employee has access to a SharePoint site containing salary data, Copilot can surface that salary data in response to a prompt.
-If a shared drive gives "Everyone" access to board meeting minutes, any Copilot user can ask about board discussions.
+If a shared drive grants "Everyone" access to board meeting minutes, any Copilot user can query board discussions as easily as asking a colleague.
+This is not a bug.
+It is the core design principle of how Copilot operates: it respects M365 permissions exactly as they stand.

 The Copilot Governance Framework

-A comprehensive Copilot governance framework has five layers:
+A comprehensive Copilot governance framework operates across five interdependent layers, each reinforcing the others.

 Layer 1: Data Classification